-Refunds, Warranties or guaranties
+Refunds, warranties or guaranties

 Don’t have a project proposal?

 We could also take a second approach to the problem of not having a project proposal.
-For those individuals who think that “plans and blueprints are not important”, “much less necessary”, because they think all they need is a “barn” and not a “hotel”, then, please provide me with some basic information and I can tell you later what is that I can do with the information available.
+For those individuals who think that “plans and blueprints are not important”, “much less necessary”, because they think all they need is a “barn” and not a “hotel”, then, please provide me with some basic information and I can tell you later what is that I can do with the information you have available.